-Efficacy of Traditional Medicine of Ancient India
+Efficacy of Traditional Medicinals System

-Gold, Silver, Mercury, Garlic and Honey are described as having specific curative powers in the vast treasury of India’s pharmacopoeia. medical texts of ancient India.
+Gold, Silver, Mercury, Garlic, and Honey are described as having specific curative powers in the vast treasury of India’s pharmacopeia and the medical texts of ancient India.
 Some of these have subsequently been credited with the same curative powers by modern scientists.

-Charaka’s work consisted of eight chapters devoted to pharmacology, diet, treatment of major diseases like fever, diarrhoea, consumption, leprosy and tumour among others.
-He also wrote on such specialised subjects as pathology, embryology and anatomy.
+Charaka’s work consisted of eight chapters devoted to pharmacology, diet, treatment of major diseases like fever, diarrhea, consumption, leprosy, and tumor among others.
+He also wrote on such specialized subjects as pathology, embryology, and anatomy.

-In his treatise Sushruta Samhita, he lists about 125 surgical instruments used by him in his surgeries, details methods of operations among other subjects.
+In his treatise Sushruta Samhita, he had listed about 125 surgical instruments used by him in his surgeries, details methods of operations among other subjects.

-Veterinary Science as a system of Traditional Medicine was another field which had been developed well in ancient times, with hospitals for horses, elephants, and cattle.
+Veterinary Science as a system of Traditional Medicinals was another field which had been developed well in ancient times, with hospitals for horses, elephants, and cattle.